mashh-lab/mcp-agent-proxy/README.md

 }
 ```

-## 🎯 Just 2 Tools.
+## 🎯 Just 4 Tools.
 That's it.

-**The entire proxy exposes just 2 MCP tools:**
+**The entire proxy exposes just 4 MCP tools:**

 - `listMastraAgents` - Discover what's available across all configured servers
 - `callMastraAgent` - Call any agent anywhere, gracefully handling conflicting agent names across multiple servers
+- `learnMastraServer` - Dynamically learn about new Mastra servers at runtime
+- `forgetMastraServer` - Remove dynamically learned servers from the proxy

 **That's it.** No complex protocols.
 No rigid schemas.
 No predefined workflows.

-This **radical simplicity** is the secret sauce:
+This **simplicity** is the secret sauce:

 - **Agents figure it out** - They can discover, explore, and adapt to any agent network
 - **Zero constraints** - No artificial limitations on how agents interact
 - **Emergent behavior** - Complex workflows arise naturally from simple primitives
+- **Dynamic discovery** - Agents can learn about new servers and expand their network at runtime
 - **Future-proof** - Works with agents that don't exist yet

 Instead of building a complex A2A protocol, we built **A2A primitives** and let the agents do what they do best: figure out how to use them creatively.

-## Why This Is Powerful

-**🌐 Infrastructure-Agnostic**: Works with any HTTP-accessible Mastra server - localhost, Vercel, AWS, your private servers, anywhere

-**⚡ Hybrid Development**: Test against production agents while coding locally.
-Compare deployed vs development behavior instantly.

-**🧠 Smart Conflict Resolution**: Multiple servers with the same agents?
-No problem - auto-generates `server0:weatherAgent`, `server1:weatherAgent`

-**🔧 Zero Setup**: One line in your `mcp.json` connects you to unlimited agents across unlimited servers

 ```json
 // Connect to agents anywhere with one configuration line